wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 what Semantic Kernel has to offer.

 {#prompt-templates}
-## Writing Prompt Templates for Reusability
+## Writing prompt templates for reusability

 Writing your prompts inline with other C# code is never a good plan.
 It's hard to read, hard to maintain, and you can't reuse it.
 That's why Semantic Kernel offers a way to